 How to Bathe a Baby: Quick Summary

 - Fill the bath with approximately 5 cm (2 in) of warm (37°C) water.
 Use a baby bath thermometer to get the temp right.

 - Cradle your baby’s head and gently lower into the baby bath.

-- Wash baby with a wet cloth and gentle cleanser.
+- Wash baby with a wet cloth and natural shampoo or cleanser.
 Wash and rinse baby’s hair last to prevent baby from getting cold.
 For toddlers with tangled hair, you can use conditioner or detangler, too.

 - Wrap her in a hooded towel and pat to dry.